The shortest route for the children of Israel to the Promised Land, would have been straight across the land of the Philistines.

 Therefore, G-d led the Jewish people in a round-about way.
 Instead of following the coast of the Mediterranean Sea all the way to the Promised Land, they were led southwards through the desert.

-But Moses, calm and firm in one of the most trying moments of his life, said: "Fear ye not, stand still and see the salvation of the Lord, which He will show you today: for as you have seen the Egyptians today, you shall see them again no more forever.
-The Lord will fight for you, and you shall keep yourselves quiet."
+But Moses, calm and firm in one of the most trying moments of his life, said: "Don't be afraid!
+Stand firm and see the Lord's salvation that He will wreak for you today, for the way you have seen the Egyptians is [only] today, [but] you shall no longer continue to see them for eternity.
+The Lord will fight for you, but you shall remain silent."

 Then Moses led the Israelites onwards until they came to the very borders of the Red Sea.
-The pillar of cloud now changed its position; for, retreating from the front to the rear of the Hebrew hosts, it floated between the two armies; over the Israelies it shed a brilliant light, while it spread a veil of darkness over the Egyptians.
+The pillar of cloud now changed its position; retreating from the front to the rear of the Hebrew hosts, it floated between the two armies.
+Over the Israelies it shed a brilliant light, while it spread a veil of darkness over the Egyptians.

 But the Israelites seemed now helplessly hemmed in by overwhelming dangers: the Egyptians were close behind them, and the waves of the Red Sea were breaking at their feet.